lynnpepin/lynndotpy_xyz/content/posts/recommendations.md

 > **TLDR:** Here are things I like and can recommend.
 > - Pop!
 OS for a Linux distribution.
 > - Blender for 3D graphics.
-> - Python or Javascript for those learning programming, but it's complicated.
+> - Python or Javascript (when my friends ask for a programming language they should learn).
 > - 1password for password managers.
 > - Signal for messaging.
 > - Obsidian for notetaking.
-> - Wirecutter and Rtings for prodcut reviews (to replace Reddit.)
+> - Wirecutter and Rtings for product reviews (to replace Reddit.)
 > - OBS for screen recording and streaming.
 > - DaVinci Resolve for video editing.
 > - micro for an easy-to-use terminal editor...
-But also vim.
+But also Helix.
 > - Fastmail + IWantMyName for personal email.